miketela/test/context_files/transform_context.md

 #### **Stage 1: Initial Data Cleansing and Formatting**
 This initial stage focuses on correcting structural and format errors in the `BASE_AT12` file to prepare it for subsequent business logic.

+**1.0.
+Base Fecha Standardization**
+- Objective: Ensure the `Fecha` column in `BASE_AT12` reflects the official cut-off date for the reporting month.
+- Process: For every row, overwrite `Fecha` with the last calendar day of the processing month (computed from the transformation context — e.g., `20240131`).
+- Output: `Fecha` is always a `YYYYMMDD` string matching the month-end date for the current run.

 **1.1.
 EEOR TABULAR: Whitespace Errors**
 *   **Objective:** To standardize text fields by removing unnecessary spaces that cause errors in data joins or length validations.
 *   **Input Identification:** Any text-based field within the `BASE_AT12` table (e.g., `Id_Documento`, `Nombre_Organismo`, `Numero_Prestamo`).